The Early Years: Physics

 1946: Course number system changed to present system: 100, 200, 300, 400 level for undergrads and 500 level for graduate courses.
 Phys 511: Low Temperature Physics introduced.

-- Engineering Physics starts in the Faculty of Applied Science, but is run by Physics.
+- Engineering Physics starts in the Faculty of Applied Science but is run by the Physics Department.
 Three returning war veterans initiated this: Willard Matheson, Duncan Pitman and David Rose.
 They graduated in 1947 and all three went on to great careers.

 - Three faculty members are appointed to the Order of the British Empire for their wartime activities: Gordon Shrum and Kenneth Mann as Officers, George Volkoff as a Member.

-1947: Ten faculty and 11 instructor lecturers is the department staffing.
+1947: The entire department is comprised of 10 faculty and 11 instructor lecturers.
 The new Hennings Building shows on the campus map.

 - The hiring of physics luminaries such as Van der Ziel, Dekker, Bluh, etc. by Gordon Shrum at the end of the war was the major factor leading to the department's development into a multidisciplinary powerhouse with the largest physics graduate school in Canada.
 The names of the staff recruited in the years from 1945 to 1955 should be recorded, along with their fields of interest: Low Temperature (Jim Brown, Jim and Betty Daniels), Solid State (Ron Burgess), Oceanography (Bob Stewart), Nuclear (Karl Erdman, Derek Livesey, George Griffiths, Bruce White, John Prescott), Theory (Bob Barrie, Peter Rastall, Roger Howard, Luis de Sobrino), Geophysics (John Jacobs, Don Russell).